bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

 The list of features available in the aggregated dataset is included in the table below.
-Please note that some features might not be available across all of datasets yet that information will be provided in subsequent sections.
+Please note that some features might not be available across all datasets yet that information will be provided in subsequent sections.

 The following table includes:

   - **name:** the name of the feature
   - **dtype:** the data type of the feature
   - **unit:** the unit of the feature (if applicable)
-  - **code:**
+  - **code:** the code of the feature (if applicable)
   - **ctype:** the class type of the feature
   - **description:**: brief description of the feature
   - **categories**: The list of allowed categories